maizi0122/Ripened/README.md

       In fact, we are not force you to use auto-event binding, you can bind the listener all by yourself.

       we have many ways to bind the listener.example below:

-      (1)let your activity of fragment implements the listener callback

       edit your subclass of Activity like this: